666xyzw/site_check/README.md

 ## Library Installation
 To install the LWP library start the `cpan` console (this is `perl's` own shell if you like) in a terminal; in case this is your first time running `cpan` go through the configuration wizzard, otherwise you can not use it.
-After you have confgiured cpan run the following command: `install LWP` and let `cpan` handle the rest.
+After you have configured cpan run the following command: `install LWP` and let `cpan` handle the rest.
 If in the end `perl` says that the `LWP` library has some dependencies, like the `HTTP` library, then install it/them like you tried to install the `LWP` library and after you have the dependencies on your system, re-run the `install LWP` command